jacpul/approxcount/README.md

 Perform this work on ukko or akka (other machines may not have enough cores).

-Once your code is working, execute the bash one-liners below to gather experimental data.
+Once your code is working, execute the bash scripts below to gather experimental data.
 Cut and paste the data into a spreadsheet (one table per sheet).
 It should import into columns if you do it correctly.
 Then, calculate the average value for each column, and plot the averages as a series with respect to the changing value.
 Answer the questions about the data in a text file under headings for each question below.

 **NOTE:** if your login shell is not `bash`, you will need to run the command `bash` before running the testing commands below.
 To find out what your shell is, execute: